gusaidler/blog/_posts/2018-09-15-twitter-stream.md

 # Filter Twitter Streams to capture data by the keywords:
 stream.filter(track=TRACKING_KEYWORDS)
 ```
 Great, at this point the tweets are being captured.
 The execution speed will depend on how "hot/trending" the keywords you defined currently are on Twitter.
 I defined keywords to collect data about Donald Trump, which is always a hot topic...
-You should see an output similar to this:
+You should see an output similar to this when it finishes:
 ```
 Numer of tweets captured so far: 100
 Numer of tweets captured so far: 200